hitmz/npmlda/README.md

 Imports:
    splines

-#To install from CRAN

-#For a recent version from github use:
+#To install from CRAN  or, for a recent version, to install from GitHub:

 #install.packages("devtools")